 Is it safe for US citizens to travel to Bali in May since the alleged terrorist threats from March 2012?

 Hi Kate I am not a windsurfer and actually it is fairly rare that I see someone windsurfing in Bali.
-I have seen windsurfers (and quite a few kitesurfers) in Sanur and I know you can rent windsurfing gear in Sanur, so I would say Sanur is among the best spots in Bali. over 5 years ago
+I have seen windsurfers (and quite a few kitesurfers) in Sanur and I know you can rent windsurfing gear in Sanur, so I would say Sanur is among the best spots in Bali. about 6 years ago